A lot or a little?

 What did you learn from Mapping the Bones about the impact that World War II had on families?
 What did you know about the war before reading this book?
 How can you find out more?

-Author Jane Yolen talks about the research she did to write this novel in her author's note.
+In her author's note, author Jane Yolen talks about the research she did to write this novel.
 This is the 365th book she has written!
 What do you think drew her to write such a harrowing story?

 - Author: Jane Yolen